ts4z/barge-rulebook/src/mississippi-stud-stud-high-low-eight-or-better-razz.md

 the best high five-card hand and the best California low hand with an 8 qualifier.
 (If there is no low hand, the high hand scoops.)

-In Mississippi Razz, the best five-card California low hand wins the pot (without a qualifier).
+In Mississippi Razz, the best five-card California low hand wins the pot.

 ### Notes

-The rules for Mississippi Stud were written assuming the game is played pot-limit, with blinds.
+Mississippi Stud is intended to be played [pot-limit](./pot-limit.md).
+Mississippi can also be played in a [limit](./limit.md) format.

 The game was designed by David Zanetti to be a version of stud more amenable to a big-bet format than standard seven-card stud.
 See [this entry from the old RGP FAQ](https://web.archive.org/web/20150907103507/http://www.rgpfaq.com/mississippi-stud.html).